-The UHC Family Medicine Residency program only accepts applications to the program via ERAS and selects residents only through the NRMP and NMS systems.
-We adhere to all ACGME and AOA guidelines for eligibility and selection of residents.
+The UHC Family Medicine Residency program only accepts applications to the program via ERAS and selects residents only through the National Residency Match Program (NRMP).
+We adhere to all ACGME guidelines for eligibility and selection of residents.

 United Hospital Center ensures that the UHC Family Medicine Residency Program selects from among eligible applicants on the basis of residency program-related criteria including preparedness, ability, aptitude, academic credentials (including graduation date), communication skills, and personal qualities such as motivation and integrity.
-The program does not discriminate with regard to sex, race, age, religion, color, national origin, disability or any other applicable legally protected status.
+The program proudly consists of a diverse group of residents and does not discriminate with regard to sex, race, age, religion, color, national origin, disability or any other applicable legally protected status.

-To view a copy of the proposed 2017 first year resident contract, please click the link below.
-(Please note these are proposed contracts and changes in regulations, laws, policy, etc could result in changes to final contracts.)
+To view a copy of the proposed 2021 first year resident contract, please click the link below.
+(Please note these are proposed contracts and changes in regulations, laws, policy, etc. could result in changes to final contracts.)

 Recruitment of Residents